NoireMare/submitData/README.md

 ## General Information
 What can this app do?
-It adds an information about a new pass (info is provided by any hiker) to the database.
-Name of the pass, its coordinates, images and level of difficulty.
-You can change an information about passes in the database or get them by id.
-You can also check which passes were added by concrete user (using his or her email).
+It adds an information about a new pass to the database.
+All the information is provided by any hiker that would like to share.
+Name of the pass, its coordinates, images and level of difficulty - everything counts.
+It is also possible to change an information about passes in the database or get this info by id.
+You can also check which passes were added by concrete user (providing his or her email).

 This project is a part of my Python and REST API studies.
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
-fastapi=0.89.1
+- fastapi=0.89.1
-uvicorn=0.20.0
+- uvicorn=0.20.0
-sqlalchemy=1.4.46
+- sqlalchemy=1.4.46
-pydantic[email]=1.10.4
+- pydantic[email]=1.10.4
-python-dotenv=0.21.0
+- python-dotenv=0.21.0
-psycopg2-binary=2.9.5
+- psycopg2-binary=2.9.5
-gunicorn=20.1.0
+- gunicorn=20.1.0

-Python=3.11
+- Python=3.11

 ## Features
 List of features:
 - Add a new pass to the database (post)
 - Get an info about the pass by its id (get)
-- Get an info about passes which were added by a concrete user using his or her email (get)
+- Get an info about all the passes which were added by concrete user using his or her email (get)
-- Change an info about concrete pass (patch)
+- Change an info regarding selected pass (patch)

 ## Screenshots